insomnimus/ps-mpd/docs/Play-Track.md

 ```

 ### -Title
-The title of the track
+The track title to match

 ```yaml
 Type: String[]